ambroisep/hueypetersen/_posts/2015-02-22-thin-and-graphy.markdown

 Exploring the schema with the `__type__` construct is so powerful.
 I immediately started using it on Robert's demo to see what type of queries I could write.
 I need to add that.

 I had previously wondered how Facebook handled `Node` being their root call for damn near everything.
-Then while writing this I noticed the `fields` on their GraphQL definition is a function -- not static.
+Then while writing this post I noticed the `fields` on their GraphQL definition is a function -- not static.
 I wonder if that is how -- they can't statically tell which fields a Node might have in their graph but as they expand / execute the graph they can build it out using the `fields` function.
 That wouldn't work for me -- the fields and types are defined up front.
 Food for thought.

 So yah, another week, another stab at GraphQL.
 Good times.